Article relevant to the tax year 2017/18.

 Is your NHS Pension Scheme giving you a decent return?

-I was chatting to a new GP client last week, and some of his concerns regarding increased taxation of medical professionals are worth highlighting.
-We were chatting about recent taxation changes, and the impact on senior medical professionals in the UK, and I also highlighted the potential impact of changes to pension taxation that took effect from April 2016.
+I was chatting to a new GP client last week.
+Some of his concerns regarding increased taxation of medical professionals are worth highlighting.
+We were chatting about recent taxation changes, and the impact on senior medical professionals in the UK.
+I also highlighted the potential impact of changes to pension taxation that took effect from April 2016.

 Changes to the annual allowance and lifetime allowance mean that higher-earning GPs could face an increase in excess of £20,000 in the tax bill they have to pay next year.